 It is never too soon to start planning ahead for life after college.
 There are numerous career and employment resources available to Computer Science majors at VT.

-Located in the Smith Career Center on Washington Street, Career Services offers a variety of services to help students "explore careers and majors, seek experience through co-op or internships, conduct a job search, and plan for graduate or professional school."
-Career Services coordinates employment fairs and conducts workshops on several career related skills such as career and major decisions, resumes, interviewing skills and etiquette.
-Career Services also posts and distributes employers' job vacancy listings to students via several media.
+Career and Professional Development offers a variety of services to help students "explore careers and majors, seek experience through co-op or internships, conduct a job search, and plan for graduate or professional school."
+Career and Professional Development coordinates employment fairs and conducts workshops on several career related skills such as career and major decisions, resumes, interviewing skills and etiquette.
+Career and Professional Development also posts and distributes employers' job vacancy listings to students via several media.
 These vacancies include permanent, summer internship, and cooperative education positions.

 The Computer Science Department also offers services to help students prepare for careers.
-Full-time employment opportunities, summer internships, cooperative education positions, and part-time jobs are posted electronically in the CS Jobs Database and on bulletin boards on the first floor of McBryde.
+Full-time employment opportunities, summer internships, cooperative education positions, and part-time jobs are emailed to all undergraduate students and notices are placed on bulletin boards on the first floor of McBryde.

 The CS Department also coordinates recruiting events by employers who are specifically interested in our majors.